We tested all the most popular UHS-I and UHS-II memory cards in the Canon EOS R to see which cards performed the best in-camera.

 UHS-I vs. UHS-II

-UHS-I and UHS-II is another performance class but UHS-II requires a compatible camera.
+UHS-I and UHS-II are other performance classes, but UHS-II requires a compatible camera.
 The Canon R is UHS-II compatible.

 There is a physical difference between UHS-I and UHS-II memory cards.
 UHS-II cards have a second set of pins.
 The camera must also have a second set of pins inside the SD card slot to read and write UHS-II cards.
 UHS-II cards can work in UHS-I cameras, but they will be limited to UHS-I speeds.
 UHS-I cards can also work in UHS-II cameras but will also be limited to UHS-I speeds.